BIOL 101: Biology and Society

 • Distinguish science as a way of knowing from other epistemological systems.

-• Discuss the historical development of the discipline of biology into what it is today, relating the contributions made by significant individuals and concepts of the past to modern biology.
+• Describe the historical development of the discipline of biology into what it is today, relating the contributions made by significant individuals and concepts of the past to modern biology.

-• Explain the origin and organization of the diversity of life on Earth.
+• Describe the origin, history and organization of the diversity of life on Earth.

-• Describe how living systems function, relating structure to function, at all levels within the hierarchy of life from molecules to the biosphere.
+• Describe how living systems function as emergent properties of the organizational levels within the hierarchy of life from atoms to the biosphere.

 • Present informed, rational and objective opinions on biologically-related issues important to human society.